jacob-8/sveltefirets/README.md

   import { firebaseConfig } from '$lib/firebaseConfig';
   import type { Load } from '@sveltejs/kit';
   export const load: Load = async () => {
-    initFirebase(firebaseConfig);
+    const firebaseApp = initFirebase(firebaseConfig);
-    return {};
+    return { stuff: { firebaseApp } };
   };
 </script>
 <slot />
 ```
+- You only need to return `firebaseApp` via `stuff` if you want to load data server side as seen in [src/messages.svelte](https://github.com/jacobbowdoin/sveltefirets/blob/main/src/routes/messages.svelte) (a collection) and in the `/[messageId].svelte` routes (document) of the demo app.
 - Because firebase is a dependency of this package, you will not need to include firebase in your package.json but can still use methods and types from firebase.
-- Refer to the demo app in `/src` (try it out at https://sveltefirets.vercel.app) for further implementation until I add docs.
+- Refer to the demo app in `/src` (try it out at https://sveltefirets.vercel.app) for further implementation until I add more docs.

 ## Inspiration: [Fireship.io](https://fireship.io/)